IMPORTANT: PLEASE CALL BEFORE COMING BY TO SURRENDER AN ANIMAL!!!

 In the event that you are no longer able to care for your pet, we can provide them with a healthy, happy life.
 Our goal is to ensure that every animal has a loving home with an owner who can provide all of the attention and care they need.
 If you can no longer provide this for your pet, we can possibly help.

 Every year, many animals are left on our doorstep in the middle of the night.
 Please call us for a person-to-person surrender instead!
-Predators and temperature changes can harm the animal, not to mention that it is stressful for your pet.
+Predators and temperature changes can harm the animal, not to mention that it is stressful for your pet and for our staff.

 An in-person surrender also allows us to get as much information about the animal as possible, including age, current diet, health problems, and behavioral problems.
 This is all crucial to making sure we find an awesome new home for your pet.

-We are able to take in animals that other shelters do not including reptiles, birds, amphibians, and arthropods, as well as all kinds of mammals, not just dogs and cats.
-However, we are a small facility and often have no extra space for new animals.
+We are able to take in all exotic companion animals including reptiles, birds, amphibians, and arthropods, as well as all kinds of mammals EXCEPT dogs and cats.

 However, please keep in mind that we always have a wait list.
 We very rarely have the ability to take in an animal same-day.
 The wait list for reptiles is typically shorter than it is for mammals.

 PLEASE NOTE: You must surrender your animal in an appropriate travel container, cage, tank, or other enclosure, and with any leftover food, so we can make sure they transition into our care as easily as possible.
 Please email us before coming to our facility to surrender your animal!